PyDataBlog/simstring_rs/README.md

 - ✅ Support for Unicode
 - [ ] Support for building databases directly from text files
 - [ ] Mecab-based tokenizer support
-- [ ] Support for persistent databases like MongoDB

 ## Supported String Similarity Measures